pguse/ics4u-go/notes/10-strings/README.md

 Hello 🐱!
 ```

+It is best practice to use the **for-range** loop when looping across strings.

 This note does not just apply to **emojis** within **strings**.
-Similar effects occur when you use characters in languages that are not part of the English alphabet.
+Similar effects occur when you use languages with characters that are not part of the English alphabet.